linkerd/website/linkerd.io/content/gsoc.md

 * Integration with the Linkerd CLI, dashboards.

-* Visualization of the topology between HTTP services and Kafka based consumers.
+* Visualization of the topology between HTTP services and Kafka-based consumers.

 ### Recommended Skills